Anonymous-Humanoid/source-inspector/README.md

 Enter `source-inspector`.
 We attempt to circumvent detection, so that you can safely view the live HTML source of even the sketchiest websites.
-This tool is intended to let you create a browser extension for any website, whether it's rendered in HTML or XHTML.
+This tool is intended to let you inspect the source of any website live, whether it's rendered in HTML or XHTML.

 ## Privacy and Security